-Wesley College men’s soccer team announced Tuesday that Danny Garza, Nicholas Hood, Luis Cruz and Matthew Dina are the team Ccaptains for the 2018 season.
+Wesley College men’s soccer team announced Tuesday that Danny Garza, Nicholas Hood, Luis Cruz, and Matthew Dina are the team Captains for the 2018 season.

 Wesley College’s soccer head coach Steve Clark talked about how all four student-athletes show leadership on the field and off.

 “Leadership is very important at the college level, so the appointment of captains is both an honor and opportunity for the top returning student-athletes to better themselves and positively impact the team,” said head coach Steve Clark, who is entering his 29th season at the helm of the Wesley men’s soccer program.